Shulker1024/shulker1024.github.io/_pages/cv.md

 Position of radio AGNs relative to the star-forming main sequence

-Advisor: Niel Brandt (The Pennsylvania State University).
+Advisor: Professor William Nielsen Brandt (The Pennsylvania State University).

 - established the star-forming main sequence and the position of radio AGNs relative to it using data from three deep-drilling fields